Using Airline Incidental Credits

 Booking Southwest Flights for Less than $100

 Another option if you select Southwest as your airline is to book flights for less than $100.
 This should trigger the credit.
 The key is to make sure the flight is under $100.
 Don’t have a flight you want to take that’s under $100?
 No problem.
-Book any flight you find under $100, and then you can cancel it to get a future flight credit to use later on.
-This is how Alex uses her $200 airline credit and what I used to do before my United TravelBank days.
+Book any flight under $100, and then you can cancel it to get a future flight credit to use later on.
+This is how Alex uses her $200 airline credit, which I used to do before my United TravelBank days.

 5 days after purchasing the flight, the credit showed up in her account